lukassnoek/NI-edu/README.md

 For week 4-7 of the the *neuroimaging: introduction* course, you also need to install FSL (ideally version 6.0.1, but any version>=6 should work).

-Once everything is installed, navigate to the course directory and run `jupyter notebook {name of notebook}.ipynb`.
+Once everything is installed, navigate to the course directory (e.g., neuroimaging-introduction/week_1) and run `jupyter notebook {name of notebook}.ipynb`.